UPPMAX/programming_formalisms/lesson_plans/2023_autumn/README.md

 Due to that, I (1) was interrupted while lecturing, and (2) I missed a break :-)

+I dislike my use of the word 'Conclusion' on slides, as if it is the only thing to conclude.
+Instead, learners should think critically
+('Always document everything', really?). and be encouraged to challenge these ideas.
+If the points I present are challenged,
+I can observe I did a bad job convincing the learners.
+Use the word 'Discussion' as a slide title instead and write explicitly they are encouraged to be critical!

 ### Feedback

 [I really wished I had had the csv with text,